 A non-AP HE STA shall determine the number of eligible RA-RUs in a contiguous set by adding the value carried in the Number Of RA-RU subfields plus one for the User Info field corresponding to an eligible RA-RU.

-(#16596)A non-AP HE STA may consider (#16451) (#16584)a subset of the User Info fields in a Trigger frame that carries more than one User Info field allocating RA-RUs.
+(#16596)A non-AP HE STA may consider as eligible RA-RUs, a subset of or all of the RA-RUs indicated by(#16451) (#16584) the User Info fields in a Trigger frame that carries more than one User Info field allocating RA-RUs.
 In this case, the number of eligible RA-RUs for that non-AP STA shall be the total number of eligible RA-RUs indicated by the selected subset of User Info fields.

 NOTE—A STA that considers only a subset of User Info fields, can randomly select User Info fields from the available set of User Info fields allocating RA-RUs so that the UORA contention is not concentrated at the RA-RU set indicated by the first User Info field.